tractor/tractor-website/PNT-tutorial.md

 ## Manual training

 To create a matching model manually, it is necessary to select a number of additional tracts which represent suitable segmentations of the tract of interest.
 These will be used to train the model.
-The training tracts can be generated using the same combination of the `mkroi` and `rtrack` scripts as a [[custom reference tract|reference tracts]], or they could even be selected using the HNT method.
+The training tracts can be generated using the same combination of the `mkroi` and `rtrack` scripts as a [custom reference tract](reference-tracts.html), or they could even be selected using the HNT method.
 Either way, the data used for training should be checked by hand, and kept separate from the data that will be used for testing later.

 Once a number of training tracts have been identified and the corresponding test sessions and seed points are known, they can be put into a design file for use with the `pnt-train` script.
 The design file (say "training.yaml") will look something like the following: